-• The Uniform Business Rate for England for the year 2022/23 is fixed at 51.2 pence in the pound for larger business, for those businesses that qualify for Small Business Rates Relief the lower Uniform Business Rate of 49.9 pence in the pound will apply.
+- The Uniform Business Rate for England for the year 2022/23 is fixed at 51.2 pence in the pound for larger business, for those businesses that qualify for Small Business Rates Relief the lower Uniform Business Rate of 49.9 pence in the pound will apply.
 However, the rates liability may also be affected by a number of reliefs and supplements.
 It is, thus, not simply a product of the rateable value and the UBR multiplier.
 If all or part of the subject Property should become vacant then the Client will be liable for the payment of business rates on the vacant commercial accommodation.
-The current allowance is for three months of empty rate relief with full rates payable thereafter.

-• We have accessed the Valuation Office Agency's 2022/23 rating list to obtain the rateable values of the hereditaments which make up the subject Property.
-The aggregate rateable value is £175,620.
+The current allowance is for three months of empty rate relief with full rates payable thereafter. - We have accessed the Valuation Office Agency's 2022/23 rating list to obtain the rateable values of the hereditaments which make up the subject Property. - The Property is listed under many entries, the aggregate rateable value of the Property is £282,025.